IRicTheCoder/GuuFramework/.features/guu.md

 - Can capture any crash caused by the game, a mod or unity itself.
 - Provides a crash report with important info (found in *`Guu/Reports`*).
-- Will display a UI when the game crashes to show the crash report generated.
+- Will display a UI when the game crashes showing the generated crash report.
   - Allows to easily open the Log files to check what happened.
   - You can also copy the report text diretly to your clipboard.
   - There is a button to open the report folder.